 One of the questions we are most often asked by students at law fairs is 'What work experience can I do to improve my chances of getting a training contract?'
-This is a very good question.
+We answer that question.

 Evidence of work experience is now a requisite part of any training contract application.
 You'll need more than just top marks and a determined look on your face to land yourself a job.
 It's no longer right to think of a training contract (or even a vac scheme) as the first stage in your career.
 The first stage should be gaining some relevant substantive work experience.

 Besides giving you a chance to hone key skills and find out exactly what being a professional entails, work experience demonstrates your commitment to your chosen career path.
 “Without it how would you know what practice areas you're interested in?” says Samantha Lee, recruitment manager at Bond Dickinson.
 “You'd also have very little to draw on when answering competency questions during interviews.”

 The work experience you do should reflect your own interests and ambitions.
 It's not a tick-box exercise.
 There are many options – from working at a firm or law centre to doing an internship in business or starting your own company – but whatever you choose to do, you should be able to find the motivation to get yourself the experience you need.
 After all, it's all about what you want.

 But at the same time, we're sure you could do with some pointers.
 So over the past few months we've been asking our trainee interviewees what work experience they undertook before applying for their current training contracts.
 Here's what we found.